Gonza10V/clever-vista/content/blog/teach-courses/index.md

 ---
-title: 🧬🔧 Engineer genetic and genomic network for intelligent biological systems
+title: 🧬🔧 Engineer genetic and genomic networks for intelligent biological systems
 summary: Use the developed infrastructure to design genetic networks for biocomputing using genetic logic circuits, in-vivo AI, and other unconventional computing such as phase-based genetic logic circuits and reservoir computing.
 We will implement these genetic circuits to create organisms and communities with new sensing, computing, production, and reporting capabilities.

 date: 2025-07-01